(ĭr′ĭ-gāt-or) A device used to flush or wash a part or cavity with fluids.

 SYMPTOMS AND SIGNS: Patients are symptomatic during the day, but they do not have pain, bloating, distention, diarrhea, or other abdominal symptoms while sleeping.

 DIAGNOSIS: Young patients suspected of having IBS should undergo testing to exclude other illnesses.
 Tests should include a careful physical examination, complete blood count, metabolic panel, assessment of thyroid and liver functions; estimated sedimentation rate; and stool testing for occult blood.
 In constipation-predominant IBS, tests to evaluate colonic transit and rectal evacuation are useful.
 In diarrhea-predominant IBS, diagnostic testing should include assessments of carbohydrate or fat maldigestion.
 Patients over age 45 should also have sigmoidoscopy to rule out structural or anatomical lesions of the colon.

 TREATMENT: Management of IBS should begin by establishing a therapeutic relationship between clinician and client.
-Educating the patient about the benign nature of the illness and the excellent long-term ...
+Educating the patient about the benign nature of the illness ...